If the tenant does not pay the rent and does not reply to messages

 When the tenant has not responded to messages or even to a payment request, the next step is to consider termination of the lease by the landlord.
 Termination of the lease is a serious action that should be taken carefully and in accordance with the law.

-Free lease termination forms can be found online, such as on the website sijoituskohde.fi.
+Free lease termination forms can be found online, e.g. on the sijoituskohteet.fi website.

 Conditions for termination of the lease